SpencerYoung66/startup/README.md

 - Frontend Listens: Done, sends message that says "flavor" to other users to notify them to update the flavor count
 - Data sent over WebSocket: Sends the word "flavor", just because I didn't really need to send user specific information
 - WebSocket data displayed: Updates a flavor counter on the user screen for all users when any user enters a new flavor

+## React Deliverable
+Converted all major parts to React

+Bundled and Transpiled - Done with deployReact.sh (I believe) Components - Home, History, Login, Register, and Vote are all React components Router - Router to move from component to component, including Home, History, Login, Register, and Vote Hooks - useState for various states throughout the components (storing flavors, names, votes, etc.). useEffect to call apis and change states based on other state changes.

+I converted everything to React, however I lost some functionality along the way.
+Namely, I lost some CSS, the WebSocket portion, and the opening image.
+However, the core functions of logging in, registering flavors, voting, and seeing the history of flavors are all there and working.